Birding in exotic locations can be quite expensive, and the idea of managing a trip on our own can be quite daunting.

 I’ve been a serious birder since the day I went on my first Audubon field trip at 12 years old.
 That day I had the epiphany that you can go on a trip with the sole motive of seeking birds instead of waiting for them to come to your yard.
 Ever since then, I have been trying to travel wherever I can to see new birds.

-Now, I’m living in a remodeled RV (it’s stationary) with my wife Stephanie.
-As you can guess, we are all about traveling cheap and getting the most out of an experience.
-That is what I’m here for; to share our tips and travel stories about birding on a budget.
+Now, I’m living in a remodeled RV (it’s stationary).
+As you can guess, I’m are all about traveling cheap and getting the most out of an experience.
+That is what I’m here for; to share my tips and travel stories about birding on a budget.